 What Effects Does It Have

-When you take part in keyword cannibalization, even unknowingly, you will create a number of negative effects in the performance of your site.
+When you take part in keyword cannibalization, even unknowingly, you will create a number of negative effects on the performance of your site.
 Not only will you decrease your level of authority and dilute your links, but you may find your pages are devalued by Google, lowering your conversion rates.
-The search engines will see your pages as a lesser quality than if you focused one page on a particular keyword and chose something more specific for each page.
+The search engines will see your pages as lesser quality than if you focused one page on a particular keyword and chose something more specific for each page.
 The more detailed your keywords are, the more likely they will trigger the success you’re looking for.

 Fixing Keyword Cannibalization